blinds52/odata/trunk/minutes/odata-meeting-36_on-20130509-minutes.md

 * Ralf does not plan to submit new issues for now, as he filed a few already.
 * All seem to have put all known issues already into the system.
 * Patrick noticed when reading the JSON and ATOM format documents, that from an editorial standpoint the things returned seem to be named differently.
-* All agree to meet in the week of the 10th with the main meetings on 13th and 14th

 ##6 Fifth TC face-to-face meeting

 ###6.1 Daterange of Meeting